vishruth-r/bitespeed-backend/README.md

 ## Testing

-The repository includes test scripts to verify the identity reconciliation functionality:
+The repository includes a test script to verify the identity reconciliation functionality:

-1. `simpletest.js`: A simple test script using the Node.js http module
-2. `test.js`: A more comprehensive test suite using node-fetch
+`test.js`: A comprehensive test suite using node-fetch

 Run the tests after starting the server: